saiteja2521/DataMiningProject/README.md

 # DataMiningProject

---Load the given two csv files into Jupyter Notebook files and they should same directory as jupyter notebook
+--Load the given two csv files into Jupyter Notebook files and they should same directory as jupyter notebook (.ipynb file)

 --Make sure to install all these python libraries if your python version does not have any of these